infernalmaster/gulp-happy-starter/README.md

 gulp build
 ```

 This will minimize assets and html code.
-(Look at code in gulp/tasks/optimize.js ff your assets path is broken on server).
+(Look at code in gulp/tasks/optimize.js if your assets path is broken on server).